Kelmentsi

 At the 2001 census, the town's population was 8,007, which consisted mostly of ethnic Ukrainians.
 Kelmentsi itself is located in close proximity to the border with Moldova.

+History

+Starting in 1960, Kelmentsi was designated an urban-type settlement.

 Until 18 July 2020, Kelmentsi served as an administrative center of Kelmentsi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Kelmentsi Raion was merged into Dnistrovskyi Raion.